rigetti/forest-benchmarking/docs/Superoperator representations.md

 **Kraus**

-As the channel is unitary there is only one Kraus operators used in the operator sum representation.
+As the channel is unitary there is only one Kraus operator used in the operator sum representation.
 However we express them in the Pauli basis to make some of the below manipulations easier
 $$\begin{align}
 R_z(\theta) &= \cos(\theta/2) I - i \sin(\theta/2) Z\\\\
 &= \begin{pmatrix}